Thanasis Bebis: Club career

 Bebis was born on 26 June 1928 in Votanikos, and during the German occupation he started playing football in Prasina Poulia of Petralona.
 After a move to the neighboring teams Enosi Agiou Andrea and Akratitos, the young Athenian joined the roster of Fostiras at the age of 19.
 On 12 July 1948, he signed a letter stating: "I declare that I will be a loyal follower of him and I will never leave my favorite club Fostiras".
 Later, however, he accused the management of his team of forgery, revoked his declaration of allegiance and the case ended up in the courts without any outcome.

 In 1948 he transferred to Olympiacos, but he had to wait 2 years to take part in official obligations, his previous club had not agreed to the transfer, thus imposing the usual exclusion for the time.
 His unofficial debut was recorded on 10 August 1949 and specifically in the evening friendly match with French Nice in a 1–1 draw at Leoforos Alexandras Stadium.
 The 1949-50 season took more games, as he played in 19 friendly matches and scored 9 goals, the first of which on 30 November 1949 against Daphni Metaxourgiou.
 Bebis, in fact, was the successor of Giannis Vazos, in the sense that he started recording participations with Olympiacos jersey the year that the later retired.
 Of course, the two club legends played in different positions.
 The young ace of the "red and whites" opened his scoring account in a derby with AEK for the Christmas Cup on 27 December 1949 at Leoforos Alexandras Stadium, scoring the only goal in the 90th minute winning the game.
 His official debut took place against Panionios and he scored the goal that gave the victory to his team with 1-0.
 "Pinocchio" celebrated 6 Championships, 9 Cups and 8 Piraeus' Championships.
 In combination with the Balkans Cup of 1963, Bebis recorded 24 titles, which only Rosidis, Kotridis and Darivas could surpass.
 Of course, "Pinocchio" lost that of 1954, since due to financial differences he returned for one season to Akratitos.
 During this season he also scored with the Athens All Stars in a 2-2 draw against Thessaloniki All Stars for the City Cup.
 The first match after his return to Olympiacos took place on 28 July 1954 and specifically in the friendly 1-0 victory over Galatasaray in Athens.
 Regarding the famous Balkan Cup of 1963, in its last season, "Pinocchio" played in the first match of the group with the Steagul Brașov and in the second final with Levski Sofia.
 He achieved of 207 appearances (152 in the championship, 53 in the Cup, 2 in the Champions League) and 41 goals (28 in the league, 13 in the Cup) for Olympiacos.

-Bebis was transferred at Vyzas Megaron in the 1963-64 season, without, achieving the goal of promotion to the First Division.
+Bebis was transferred at Vyzas Megara in the 1963-64 season, without, achieving the goal of promotion to the First Division.
 He retired after a 2-year spell at Argonaftis Piraeus.